 IN THIS MODULE, TRUSTEES WILL EXPLORE:

-- The skills and knowledge that contribute to being an effective chair
+- the skills and knowledge that contribute to being an effective board chair

-This module is intended to be a resource for chairs, vice-chairs and trustees considering undertaking the role of Chair.
+This module is intended to be a resource for chairs and vice-chairs, and for trustees considering undertaking the role of chair.

-The Education Act requires boards of trustees to elect a chair from among its members for a one-year term.
-The chair of the elected school board is an individual trustee chosen by the board of trustees as a leader who represents them.
+The Education Act [s.218.4] requires boards of trustees to elect a chair from among its members for a one-year term.
+The chair of the board of trustees is an individual trustee chosen by the board as a leader who represents them.
 As an individual trustee, the chair has no greater rights or powers than any other member of the board.
-However, the members of the board, as a whole, in electing one of their peers to be the chair of the board, confer on her or him a leadership role.
+However, the members of the board, as a whole, in electing one of their peers to be the chair of the board, confer on the chair a leadership role.
 The chair is responsible for fulfilling specific duties as outlined in the Education Act as well as setting the tone for a collaborative working environment in which all trustees have a voice.

-Through relationships with trustees, the director of education and the community.
-An effective chair approaches the role with a belief that the chair is first among equals rather than omnipotent ruler.
+Through relationships with trustees, the director of education and the community, an effective chair approaches the role with a belief that the chair is first among equals rather than an all-powerful ruler.
 They understand that the chair fulfills the same role as other trustees, but has the additional responsibility for managing the board’s work.
 The selection of chair is important and should never be taken lightly.

 GREAT BOARD CHAIRS:

-It is said that boards should operate at the 30,000 foot level, overseeing the operations of the system without becoming involved in day-to-day operations.
-Board chairs who are effective help trustees stay focussed on the ‘big picture’.
-When issues that relate to the actual running of the school system are raised, the chair reminds trustees of the direction they have already provided staff through policy and the strategic plan, and the importance of leaving the solution at that level.
+Effective board chairs help trustees stay focussed on the ‘big picture’ without becoming involved in day-to-day operations.
+When issues that relate to the actual running of the school system are raised, the chair reminds trustees of the direction they have already provided staff through policy and the multi-year strategic plan, and the importance of leaving the solution at that level.
 They challenge trustees to remember their role as strategic leaders of the system.

 Demonstrate strong interpersonal skills